delboy1978uk/lamp/README.md

 Apache logs etc will scroll by, leave this terminal open while you do your work.

 You can browse to `https://localhost`, or `https://trongate` (if you added to your `/etc/hosts`, see below, you can customise this domain)
+### phpmyadmin
+You can access PHPMyAdmin via either `https://localhost:8080`, or `https://trongate:8080`.
+When you first visit there, use the following cvredentials:
+- host - mariadb
+- user - dbuser
+- password - [123456]
 ### running CLI commands
 The docker PHP container is an actual Linux installation.
 Regardless of your platform, if you would like to run CLI commands like any PHP console commands etc, you can type: